Twelve31-Interactive/DB-Manager/README.md

 - upload the properly formatted file onto the server via FTP

 - Log into lists.boxofficenetworks.com/phpmyadmin  ( user: DB-manager)
-	> Select the list_management database
+	- Select the list_management database
-	> Select the manage_list table
+	- Select the manage_list table
-	> Visit the SQL tab
+	- sit the SQL tab
-	> Create an SQL load data local infile query for that file and run it
+	-Create an SQL load data local infile query for that file and run it

 //	Example Query
 /**********************************************************************************************************************